aetheryx/thesis/doc/appendix.typ

 ioengine = libaio

 # Whether `fio` should connect disk utilization metrics
-# Disabled as these are not relevant to our research
+# Disabled as these are not relevant to this research
 disk_util = 0

 # Whether `fio` should collect various latency metrics
-# Disabled as these are not relevant to our research
+# Disabled as these are not relevant to this research
 disable_lat = 1
 disable_clat = 1
 disable_slat = 1